Monroe Sports: Early Monroe teams

+1950 to 1954: Cotton States League

-Monroe, Louisiana next hosted minor league baseball in 1950, when the Monroe Sports franchise resumed play as members of the eight–team Class C level Cotton States League.
+Monroe, Louisiana resumed minor league play in 1950, when the Monroe "Sports" franchise was formed and became members of the eight–team Class C level Cotton States League.
 The Helena Seaporters franchise relocated to Monroe following the 1949 season.
 The Clarksdale Planters, El Dorado Oilers, Greenville Bucks, Greenwood Dodgers, Hot Springs Bathers, Natchez Indians and Pine Bluff Judges joined Monroe in beginning league play on April 15, 1950.

-In their first season of play, the Monroe Sports finished 2nd in the Cotton States League standings.
-The Sports ended the 1950 season with a record of 81–56, finishing 2.5 games behind the 1st place Pine Bluff Judges, as Al Mazur served as manager.
+In their first season of play, the Monroe Sports finished second in the Cotton States League standings.
+The Sports ended the 1950 season with a record of 81–56, finishing 2.5 games behind the first place Pine Bluff Judges, as Al Mazur served as manager.
 In the 1st round of the playoffs, the Hot Springs Bathers defeated Monroe Sports 4 games to 2.
 Cliff Coggin of Monroe led the league with 21 wins and teammate Ronald Lurk had a 1.55 ERA, best in the league.

 Monroe won the 1951 Cotton States League pennant.
-The Sports ended the 1951 season with a record of 89–51, placing 1st and finishing 6.0 games ahead of the 2nd place Greenwood Dodgers, as Al Mazur returned as manager.
+The Sports ended the 1951 season with a record of 89–51, placing first and finishing 6.0 games ahead of the second place Greenwood Dodgers, as Al Mazur returned as manager.
 In the playoffs, the Natchez Indians defeated Monroe 4 games to 3.
 Monroe pitcher Billy Muffett led the Cotton States League with 22 wins and a 2.25 ERA.

 The 1952 Monroe Sports qualified for the Cotton States League Playoffs.
-Monroe ended the 1952 regular season in 4th place with a record of 66–60.

-Fred Harrington served as manager, as the Sports ended the season 12.0 games behind the 1st place Meridian Millers, who then defeated Monroe 4 games to 2 in their 1st round playoff series.
+Monroe ended the 1952 regular season in fourth place with a record of 66–60.
+Fred Harrington served as manager, as the Sports ended the season 12.0 games behind the first place Meridian Millers, who then defeated Monroe 4 games to 2 in their 1st round playoff series.
 Monroe player John Jones led the league with both 91 RBI and 102 total hits.